Optimal Network Compression: Introduction

 The organization of this paper is as follows.
 In Section~\ref{sec:optimization}, we propose the general optimal network compression problem to be considered throughout this work.
 In so doing, we formulate four meaningful types of ``compression'' problems motivated by~\cite{d2019compressing,AOT15} and prove that the optimal compression problem is, generically, NP-hard given each of those constraint sets.
 We then focus on a meaningful form for the objective function, namely the systemic risk measures of~\cite{chen2013axiomatic,kromer2013systemic}, in Section~\ref{sec:objective}.
-Specifically, in Section~\ref{sec:systematic}, we present analytical forms for specific examples of these systemic risk measures under systematic shocks to the financial system.
+Specifically, in Appendix~\ref{sec:systematic}, we present analytical forms for specific examples of these systemic risk measures under systematic shocks to the financial system.
+Within Section~\ref{sec:maximal}, we study the ``maximal'' compression algorithm (i.e., as proposed in~\cite{d2019compressing}) in order to study conditions on the optimality of this compressed network.
 This is followed by two case studies in Section~\ref{sec:casestudy}.
 First, we consider a simple three bank system that serves the dual purposes of validating our algorithmic approach as well as testing the results of~\cite{AOT15} in a heterogeneous system with systematic shocks.
-Second, we study a network calibrated to the 2011 European Banking Authority dataset; with this network we study the improvements in systemic risk via optimal compression and ``maximal'' compression (i.e., as proposed in~\cite{d2019compressing}).
+Second, we study a network calibrated to the 2011 European Banking Authority dataset; with this network we study the improvements in systemic risk via optimal compression and maximal compression on a large, realistic financial system.
 Section~\ref{sec:conclusion} concludes.